VA’s Center for Women Veterans profiles a different woman Veteran author as part of their Women Veteran Authors Book Corner.

 What advice would you give other women Veterans who may be considering becoming an author?

-How do you believe that women Veteran authors can be instrumental in shaping society’s understanding of women Veterans’ military experience and their contributions?
+How do you believe that women Veteran authors can be instrumental in shaping society’s understanding of women Veterans’ military experience with tours and their contributions?

 What were some of your obstacles and challenges in writing this book?